FPV-dB/WindBar-v0.9-beta-for-drones/README.md

 Made some screenshots and brief notes

-Please remember to fly your drone within the current laws of your local area. (which will probably change again soon hehe)
+Please remember to fly your drone within the current laws of your local area.